eficode-academy/circle-ci-workshop/README.md

 Once a test step has been added to the pipeline it would be nice to see the results of the tests without having to dig through output of the individual steps in CircleCI.

-To store test results in CircleCI use the following step:
+To store test results in CircleCI use the following syntax:

 ```YAML
 - store_test_results: